-MeDT met or exceeded the Fraser River ewatch thresholds at the Tatchun River below Tatchun Lake, with exceedances of 180 for 18 days, 190 for 15 days, 200 for 8 days and 210 for 1 day.
-MeDT at Tatchun River above the Klondike Highway had exceedances of 180 for 9 days and 190 for 6 days, while the Teslin River above Hootalinqua exceeded 180 on a single day.
-MeDT at all other Stations were below 180.
+MeDT exceeded the Fraser River ewatch thresholds at the Tatchun River below Tatchun Lake, with exceedances of 180 for 7 days, 190 for 4 days, and 200 for 2 days; at Tatchun River above the Klondike Highway, exceedances of 180 for 7 days; at Yukon River above Klondike Highway, exceedances of 180 for 7 days; at Little Salmon River at Canoe Landing, exceedances of 180 for 3 days, at Teslin River above Hootalinqua exceedances of 180 on 7 days, and Yukon river at Anson Bend, exceedances of 180 for 2 days.
+MeDT at all other Stations remained below 180.